lorenzo-stoakes/review-scripts/README.md

 revisions.
 You can use `review-diff-pair` to workaround this issue for range diff comparisons.

-* `review-start [name] [head] [msgid]` - Start a review which you're naming `name`, which you're basing on revision `head` and where `msgid` is the msgid that exists in lore for a message in one of the revisions you intend to review.
+* `review-start [name] [head] [msgid] <override>` - Start a review which you're naming `name`, which you're basing on revision `head` and where `msgid` is the msgid that exists in lore for a message in one of the revisions you intend to review.
 Runs `review-get` on startup to setup review branches.
+If `override` is not empty, ignore any checks for existing series in the tree.

 * `review-start-applied [name] [base ref] [head ref] [version] <msgid>` Manually start a review where the series has already been applied and exists in the